rodriguessdeyson/pid-tuner/README.md

 The following methods are available for computing the controller parameters:

 ### 1. Ziegler-Nichols (Z&N)
-Ziegler-Nichols provides open-loop and closed-loop tuningModel formulas.
+Ziegler-Nichols provides open-loop and closed-loop tuning model formulas.
 It aims to achieve quarter-wave damping in systems.

 #### Open-Loop Tuning: